bombasticSlacks/Aspirant/Game/Combat-Training.md

 You can opt to make the damage type of any [Rending](Combat#Rending) or [Piercing](Combat#Piercing) weapon cause [Impact](Combat#Impact) injuries instead.

 #### Sweep
-As a [Special Manoeuvre](Combat#Special%20Manoeuvres), you may make a [Melee](Melee) skill test.
+As a [Special Manoeuvre](Combat#Special%20Manoeuvres), you may make a [Strike](Strike.md) skill test.
 If successful, all enemies in melee with you and within 3m of you need to dodge or be knocked prone.

 #### Quick Draw
 If your weapon is sheathed, you can make an attack with +2 bonus to hit.
 When rolling damage, roll an extra d6 and take the highest roll.